RageLeague/DemocraticRace/DEVELOPERS.md

 ## Golden rules

 * Don't directly commit to master.
 Only **I** am allowed to do that.
 Fork a branch and submit a pull request, so I know what changed from your edit.
+* Submit pull requests to the dev branch instead of the master branch.
+The master branch is going to be the more stable version of the mod, and we only want stable changes to be pushed.
+We don't want any user's game to start crashing because we added a faulty feature or something like that.
+Any pull request directly pushed to the master branch will be rejected unless I did it.
 * Try to affect the base game or other mods as little as possible.
   * Use IDs that has low chance of colliding with other IDs, same for defining global variables.
   * Try not to change existing cards/grafts/functions, and if you have to, do it in a way that won't affect gameplay for the base game/other mods.